PlayTechnique/hackerss/README.md

 the container directly.
 See the run_latest_hackerss.sh script for details; note this script is mostly there to help me as I was developing this thing, so be kind to it.

+## Developing Hackerss
+I tried to keep everything in one file, as this is a small application.
+The script runs standalone perfectly well, so just run `main.py` if you want to see how it runs; if you want to run it kubernetes or something else, there's a container on docker hub in `docker.io/jamandbees/hackerss:<tag>`.

 ## Installing and Running Hackerss as a Systemd Service

 1. create the hackerss container on the system you would like to run it on.
 You can either